rindPHI/NeoGrammarGraph/README.md

 Creating graphs from context-free grammars for fun and profit.

 This project is a re-implementation of [GrammarGraph](https://github.com/rindPHI/GrammarGraph/) based on the efficient [graph-tool](https://graph-tool.skewed.de/) library.
-As of now, it does not support the full set of features supported by GrammarGraph; however, all implemented features should work significantly more efficiently thanks to graph-tool.

 ## Supported Features